obs1dium/BetterManual/README.md

 ### Focus magnification ###

 Use the zoom lever to activate focus magnification and zoom in or out.
 Half-pressing the shutter button ends focus magnification.
 You can change the position of the preview rectangle by either using the control wheel or swiping the touch screen.
+The enter button centers the preview rectangle.

 ### Other features ###